-Visitors in the Southern Riverina, and specifically Tocumwal, are said to be spending more than ever at local businesses.By Hannah Nichols
+Visitors in the Southern Riverina, and specifically Tocumwal, are said to be spending more than ever at local businesses.HANNAH NICHOLS January 9, 2013 4:56am

 Tourist numbers may not have improved on last year, but tourism and business stakeholders believe they may be spending more.

 Tocumwal Chamber of Commerce and Industry president Clive March said most businesses would have seen an increase in trade in the past few weeks as a result of the tourism influx.